 1.4 Anonymous complaints

 We will not normally investigate anonymous complaints.
-However, the headteacher or Chair of Governors, if appropriate, will determine whether the complaint warrants an investigation.
+However, the Headteacher or Chair of Governors, if appropriate, will determine whether the complaint warrants an investigation.

 1.5 Time scales

 You must raise the complaint within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
 We will consider complaints made outside of this time frame if exceptional circumstances apply.